Comparison of Anomaly Detectors: Context Matters: Extending image datasets results

-In Sec.~\ref{sec:comparision_of_detectors} we claimed that models are sometimes more focused on the background instead of the semantic content of an image.
-This effect may be more pronounced in the \emph{leave-one-in} configuration, which has fewer modalities.
+In Sec.~\ref{sec:dataset_context} we stated that some models perform poorly on datasets with semantic anomalies, in which there are multiple sources of variation and the true anomalous information is pronounced in few of them.
+It is often the case that the methods focus more on the other sources of variation mainly the statistical aspects like background.
 As an entertaining example we have devised a simple anomaly detector \textit{blpix} for detecting the airplane class of the CIFAR10 dataset.
 As the name suggest it sums up all blue pixels in an image, resulting in anomaly score $s_{\text{blpix}}(x) = - \sum_{i,j} 1_{x_{i,j} = \text{blue}}$.
 Despite its simplicity, it achieves 0.68 AUC on both the validation and the test split, which is comparable with other models, see Fig.~\ref{fig:normal_loi}.

-More visual examples of anomalies for the best performing models on image data are shown in Fig.~\ref{fig:vaeo_loo}--\ref{fig:vae_loi}.
+More visual examples of anomalies for the best performing models on MNIST, FashionMNIST, CIFAR10 and SVHN2 datasets are shown in Fig.~\ref{fig:fmgn_loi_examples}--\ref{fig:wae_loi_examples}.
+Similar examples are also shown for MVTec-AD and MNIST-C datasets in figures~\ref{fig:mvtec_examples} and~\ref{fig:mnistc_examples}

-To illustrate the scale of operations in comparison of image models, the average number of trained models and score evaluation is presented in Tab.~\ref{tab:images_model_count} and~\ref{tab:images_score_count} respectively.